Follow these steps during the scoping phase of your project:

 For Individual Permits, also submit the Section 404(b)(1) alternatives analysis from preliminary design and the required CZMA documents.

-For Administrative Orders, also submit the Approved JD from the Corps and erosion and stormwater control plans.
+For Administrative Orders, also submit the erosion and stormwater control plans.
 See the Stormwater & water quality webpage for instructions on how to prepare Erosion and Sediment Control Plan (TESC), Stormwater Pollution Prevention Plan (SWPPP), and Water Quality Monitoring and Protection Plans during final design.

 Tribal summary